-CMOS sensor based cameras are becoming more and more popular among both new astrophotogtraphers but also amog current CCD users.
+CMOS sensor based cameras are becoming more and more popular among both new astrophotographers but also among current CCD users.
 Many people in this latter group wonder if the work with these new electronic devices will look the same like before.
 Well, in general it will, however there will be some differences in details.
 And as you probably know, the details is the place where God is, so adjusting good CMOS camera settings may be a kind of challenge 🙂

 CMOS camera settings

 When it comes to CMOS cameras there are a few more settings to fiddle around, that were not present in oldie goldie CCD cameras.

 GAIN – this one is probably the easiest to understand, yet there are some problems to select desired setting.
 Gain is more less the same as ISO setting in digital cameras.
-When we increase the gain, all the signal from sensor is higher, so the image will be brigher.
+When we increase the gain, all the signal from sensor is higher, so the image will be brighter.
 But also visible noise will increase and dynamic range will decrease.
 I wrote more about gain here and here.

 OFFSET (or sometimes BIAS) – this is constant value added to signal read from sensor.
 The idea behind is to avoid pixels that have value of zero and could cause artifacts in the image.

-USB traffic – this one determines the bandwith of USB port that will be reserved for the camera.
-To ensure highest possible transfer rate USB traffic should be set as high as possible (or low – see later in the post), but increasing it too much may effect in unstable work.
+USB traffic – determines the bandwith of USB port that will be reserved for the camera.
+To ensure highest possible transfer rate USB traffic should be set as high as possible (or low – see later in the post).
+But increasing it too much may effect in unstable work

 How to set all these new parameters?